 When should I Teach Reading to my child?

 Thirty years ago, it was very rare for a parent to ask that question before first grade.
 But modern research has proven parents, teachers, and daycares to be wrong.
 A baby learns to internalize the spoken and written word long before he can talk or write.
 As a baby is read to or talked to, those experiences are collectively setting the stage for him to become a successful reader and writer later in life.
+You can begin to teach reading readiness skills the moment your child is born.
+These skills include:

 Return from Teach Reading to ChildrensBook-Worm